The best Sony telephoto lenses in 2024: get proper telephoto reach for your Sony mirrorless camera

 Reasons to avoid

 Sony's gorgeous G Master lenses have garnered a reputation as being some of the finest optics you can buy, and this long-awaited update to the 85mm f/1.4 continues that trend.
-It manages to improve on what many people thought was a near-unimprovable lens, delivering a configuration that's pretty much perfect for portrait.
+It manages to improve on what many people thought was a near-perfect lens, delivering a configuration that's ideal for most portraiture scenarios.
 Where you need sharpness, it's sharp as a tack.
 Where you need dreamy, bokehlicious softness, it gives it to you in spades.
 It achieves this by doubling the complement of XA (extreme aspherical) elements included in the optical construction.

 Autofocus speed has also been upgraded, driven by two XD (extreme dynamic) linear motors that Sony promises will deliver a seven-fold improvement in tracking of moving subjects.
 Somehow, even with all this, the weight has been reduced from the previous version, making the lens easier to use handheld.
 The aperture ring has a de-clicked option, and there's an Iris Lock switch to prevent it from being knocked out of place.
-It's undeniably a considerable investment of a lens, but for portraiture, there really is nothing like it.
+It's undeniably a considerable investment but for portraiture, it rules the roost.

 There’s no denying that the Sony FE 100-400mm f/4.5-5.6 G Master OSS is a large lens, but surprisingly, it’s barely any bigger than the 70-200mm f/2.8, slightly less heavy and no more expensive.
 That’s despite having twice as much telephoto reach, albeit with a variable aperture that shrinks to f/5.6 at the long end of the zoom range.
 Although physically only 5mm longer than the 70-200mm, it lacks an internal zoom mechanism so the inner barrel extends when zooming toward the long end of the zoom range.